 If you belong to AAA or Costco, it may be worthwhile to check their prices on vacation packages.
 However, don’t expect much service, and be aware that you may not get the best price in the long run.
-In my experience, the big membership organizations mostly employ “generalist” travel agents who often know little or nothing about Disney vacations and are frequently clueless about promotional packages and discount codes.
+In our experience, the big membership organizations mostly employ “generalist” travel agents who often know little or nothing about Disney vacations and are frequently clueless about promotional packages and discount codes.
 You will usually have to do your own monitoring to make sure any better package offers that come out are applied to your booking.
 They almost never do this for you, unlike a Disney specialist agency.

 Be aware that AAA offers a room discount that applies ONLY to full price packages.
 If a better promotional package comes out (and it frequently will), you can switch to the new promotion, but you lose the AAA discount.
 You can only pick one or the other.

 It is especially important to buy trip insurance for a vacation package, because you have to pay the entire cost in advance and you won’t get a refund if you have to cancel right before your scheduled departure.
 With hundreds or even thousands of dollars at stake, it’s worth it to protect the investment.